xyp8023/smarc2/examples/sam_basic_controllers/README.md

 # sam_basic_controllers

+> **This readme and most things in this package are not updated to work with smarc2 beyond "it builds".
+Only use this as an example of package configuration and nothing else!**

 Package containing the basic controllers for trim, thrust vectoring and buoyancy systems for the SAM AUV using ROS-PID.

 To launch pid_manager, static trim and depth controllers, launch static_controllers.launch.